rstudio/cloudml/README.md

 * On-demand access to training on GPUs, including the new [Tesla P100 GPUs](http://www.nvidia.com/object/tesla-p100.html) from NVIDIA&reg;.

-* Hyperparameter tuning to optmize key attributes of model architectures in order to maximize predictive accuracy.
+* Hyperparameter tuning to optimize key attributes of model architectures in order to maximize predictive accuracy.

 * Deployment of trained models to the Google global prediction platform that can support thousands of users and TBs of data.